Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency is 93 trips per day across all routes, translating to about 72 weekly trips per individual stop.
+On average, there are 93 bus trips daily across all routes, which translates to about 72 weekly trips per individual stop.

 Frequently Asked Questions - Transport